Nampa figurine: Artifact dating

 George Frederick Wright, in 1911 and 1912, surveyed the site, ruling that the artifact's layer may be thousands of years old.
 Wright theorized that the rupture of Lake Bonneville and flooding Snake River Valley resulted in the region being buried in a sediment and quicksand.
 Soon after, volcanic eruptions formed the basalt layer, with Wright noting that the Nampa area was on the edge of the lava flow.
 Wright noted a similar phenomenon had occurred during the uplift of the Sierra Nevada Mountains during the beginning of the Glacial Epoch.
 Wright strongly contested that the artifact originated below the 60 ft deep basalt layer due to Kurtz lining the bore hole as he drilled, transitioning to a drill pump once the basalt layer had been breached.
 Wright's claim that the object was genuine and his flood theory have both been widely criticized by his contemporaries as pseudoarchaeology and an attempt to propagate Christian fundamentalism and creationism.

 In 2011, archeologist and museum curator, Keith Fitzpatrick-Matthews would argue that the iron oxide responsible for staining the doll was found above the basalt layer (approximately 60 ft feet down) and that clay balls were found close to the bedrock layer.
 These clay balls showed similar iron oxide staining as the figurine.
-Fitzpatrick-Matthews posited that this was evidence of a rapid descent of artifacts in the soil, or that the drill had push these objects deeper prior to their unearthing.
+Fitzpatrick-Matthews posited that this was evidence of a rapid descent of artifacts in the soil, or that the drill had pushed these objects deeper prior to their unearthing.
 The figurine is considered similar to the designs of other Upper Palaeolithic European artifacts.

 Controversy over validity

 It has been widely proposed that the figurine may have been a fake, or an attempt at a hoax.
 At the time of discovery, the oldest fire clay artifacts dated to 6,000 to 10,000 years old, and the oldest simple human depiction, the Venus of Tan-Tan, was only about 300,000 to 500,000 years old.

+Additionally, the first humans were estimated to have come to the Americas with recent findings dating between 25,000 and 27,000 years ago.

-Additionally, the first humans were estimated to have come to the Americas only 13,000 to 13,500 years ago.
-In between October and November 1889, Mark Kurtz and George Frederick Wright would engage in a series of letters detailing the limitations and mechanics of the drill pump.
+Previously, the first humans were estimated to have come to the Americas only 13,000 to 13,500 years ago.
+Between October and November 1889, Mark Kurtz and George Frederick Wright engaged in a series of letters detailing the limitations and mechanics of the drill pump.
 Wright concluded that had the object been intentionally dropped down the shaft, the pump actions would have destroyed the fragile artifact.
-Wright would become a major proponent behind the idea that the discovery was a genuine archeological find, albeit, not 2 million years old.
+Wright became a major proponent behind the idea that the discovery was a genuine archeological find, albeit, not 2 million years old.

 Fredrick Ward Putnam and John Henry Haynes both claimed the artifact was not a hoax, with Haynes referring to it as "most important evidence of the great antiquity of man in America".
 The figure was presented to Fredrick Ward Putnam, who stated: